morinlab/lymphopedia/papers/wienandGenomicAnalysesFlowsorted2019.md

 New Tier 1, PMBL Tier 1, 4
 This study, New Tier 2, 3
 New Tier 2, PMBL Tier 2, 3
+This study, New Tier 3, 0
+New Tier 3, PMBL Tier 3, 0
-All other PMBL studies, PMBL Tier 1, 72
+All other PMBL studies, PMBL Tier 1, 42
-All other PMBL studies, PMBL Tier 2, 79
+All other PMBL studies, PMBL Tier 2, 109
+All other PMBL studies, PMBL Tier 3, 0
 ```

 ## Novel genes reported in this study